1957 Tipperary Senior Hurling Championship

-The 1957 Tipperary Senior Hurling Championship was the 67th staging of the Tipperary Senior Hurling Championship since its establishment by the Tipperary County Board in 1887.
+The 1957 Tipperary Senior Hurling Championship was the 66th staging of the Tipperary Senior Hurling Championship since its establishment by the Tipperary County Board in 1887.
+The championship ran from 18 August to 15 September 1957.

 Thurles Sarsfields were the defending champions.

-On 15 September 1957, Thurles Sarsfields won the championship after a 4–15 to 4–04 defeat of Na Piarsaigh in the final at Cashel Sportsfield.
-It was their 20th championship title overall and their third title in succession.
+The final was played on 15 September 1957 at Thurles Sportsfield, between Thurles Sarsfields and first-time finalists Na Piarsaigh.
+Thurles Sarsfields won the match by 4–15 to 4–04 to claim their 20th championship title overall and a third consecutive title.